St. Timothy's School: History

-The school was founded as a school for girls by Sarah Randolph Carter in Catonsville, Maryland in 1882.
-In 1952, the school moved to Stevenson, Maryland.
-In 1972, Hannah More Academy merged into St. Timothy's School.
-The school is run under the guidance of the Episcopal Church, and offers the International Baccalaureate Diploma Program.
+The school was founded as a school for girls by Sarah Randolph Carter in Catonsville, Maryland, in 1882.
+In 1952, the school moved to Stevenson, Maryland; the new school was designed by Robert Hutchins, of the New York City-based firm of Moore & Hutchins.
+In 1972, the charter and enrollment of Hannah More Academy was transferred to the school.
+St. Timothy's school is run under the guidance of the Episcopal Church, and offers the International Baccalaureate Diploma Program.